Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Semaglutide provides superior diabetes benefits as a GLP-1 receptor agonist, improving insulin sensitivity and glucose control beyond its weight loss effects.
 Orlistat offers modest diabetes improvements primarily through weight loss rather than direct glucose-lowering mechanisms.

 FormBlends offers compounded semaglutide through our physician-supervised telehealth platform, making this effective weight loss medication more accessible and affordable.
-Our clinical team provides comprehensive support throughout your weight loss process, from initial assessment to ongoing monitoring and dose adjustments.
+Our clinical team provides thorough support throughout your weight loss process, from initial assessment to ongoing monitoring and dose adjustments.

-This article is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
-The information provided has been reviewed by licensed healthcare professionals but should not replace a consultation with your physician.
+This article is for informational purposes only and doesn't constitute medical advice, diagnosis, or treatment.
+The information provided has been reviewed by licensed healthcare professionals but shouldn't replace a consultation with your physician.
 Individual results vary.
 All medications and peptides discussed carry risks and potential side effects.
 Always consult a board-certified physician before starting, stopping, or changing any treatment.
-FormBlends provides physician-supervised telehealth services; all prescriptions require physician approval based on individual medical evaluation.
+FormBlends provides physician-supervised telehealth services. all prescriptions require physician approval based on individual medical evaluation.

 Medical Disclaimer: This content is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare provider before starting, stopping, or changing any medication or treatment.
-FormBlends articles are reviewed by licensed physicians but are not a substitute for a personal medical consultation.
+FormBlends articles are source-checked against medical and regulatory references, but they are not a substitute for a personal medical consultation.

 Ready to get started?